All Products

 Create an Alibaba Cloud account

-Create an Alibaba Cloud account and complete identity verification.
+Create an Alibaba Cloud account and complete real-name verification.

 Activate Function Compute

-If you registered an Alibaba Cloud account and completed identity verification after August 27, 2024, you can use Function Compute directly without activation.
-When you log on to the Function Compute console for the first time, you can also follow the on-screen instructions to claim a free resource plan.
-For more information, see Trial quota.
+If you registered an Alibaba Cloud account and completed real-name verification after August 27, 2024, you can use Function Compute without activating it.
+When you sign in to the Function Compute console for the first time, you can also follow the on-screen instructions to claim a free resource package.
+For more information, see Free trial.

-For Alibaba Cloud accounts registered before August 27, 2024, follow these steps to activate the service.
+If you registered your Alibaba Cloud account before August 27, 2024, follow these steps to activate the service.

-2. Click Console, go to the service activation page, and then click Activate Now to activate the service and go to the Function Compute console.
+2. Click Console to open the activation page.
+Click Activate Now to activate the service and open the Function Compute console.

 Note

-3. (Optional) When you log on to the Function Compute console for the first time, click OK in the Alibaba Cloud Service Authorization dialog box to create a service-linked role.
-This allows Function Compute to access other Alibaba Cloud services.
+3. (Optional) The first time you sign in to the Function Compute console, click OK in the Alibaba Cloud Service Authorization dialog box to create a service-linked role.
+This role allows Function Compute to access other cloud services.

-After the role is created, Function Compute can access your cloud resources, such as VPC, ECS, SLS, and Container Registry.
+After the role is created, Function Compute can access your resources from other services, such as VPC, ECS, Log Service (SLS), and Container Registry.

 Procedure

-You can create a web function and deploy your code in one of the following ways.
+You can use one of the following methods to create a web function and deploy your code.

-• Serverless Devs command line interface: Suitable for scenarios such as managing complex production projects and automating deployments.
-You can use a YAML configuration file to manage multiple functions and related cloud resources.
-For more information, see Quick Start.
+• Use the Serverless Devs command-line tool: This method is suitable for managing complex production projects and for automated deployments.
+You can use a YAML configuration file to manage multiple functions and their related cloud resources.
+For more information, see Quick start.

 To simplify the process, this topic describes how to create a function in the Function Compute console.